ArtifexSoftware/mupdf.js/docs/classes/Font.rst

 Font
 ===================

 `Font` objects can be created from :title:`TrueType`, :title:`OpenType`, :title:`Type1` or :title:`CFF` fonts.
 In :title:`PDF` there are also special :title:`Type3` fonts.

 |constructor_tag|

 .. method:: Font(ref: string)

-    Create a new font, either using a built-in font name or a file name.
+    Create a new font from a built-in font name.

     The built-in standard :title:`PDF` fonts are: